Warning: Rated 'M' for a reason.

 "Well hurry up!
 I still need to speak with your headmaster and fill out a couple of forms.
 The rest of the school returned last week, so we need to get your timetable too."

 The teenager rolled her eyes as she gave her appearance another once over.
 She wouldn't admit it to her mother, but Sakura actually felt quite nervous.
 It had been so long since she last spoke to any of her friends – and they hadn't exactly parted on the best of terms.

-Her pink hair was parted down the centre, falling around her shoulders and down her back in soft, loose curls whilst also framing her face.
+Her pink hair was parted down the centre, falling around her shoulders and down her back in soft, loose curls while also framing her face.
 Sakura had spent quite a while trying to get her appearance just right.
-After all, it had been over eight months since she had last been seen – she had to make sure she looked good!
-Her stunningly green eyes were framed by long, thick black eyelashes and her upper eye lids each had a thin strip of eye liner which flicked out on the end slightly.
+After all, it had been over eight months since she had last been seen – she had to make sure she looked good.
+Her stunningly green eyes were framed by long, thick black eyelashes and her upper eyelids each had a thin strip of eye liner which flicked out on the end slightly.
 Also, she was wearing foundation and barely tinted lip gloss.

 She growled in annoyance, "I said I'm coming!"

 With that said Sakura took a deep breath and left her room to go and meet her mother in the car.
 The entire car ride, her stomach was doing flips and at one point, she had almost asked Mebuki to pull over.

 Second thoughts flooded her mind as her school finally came into view.
 What if this was a mistake?
 What if she wasn't ready and was pushing herself too hard, too soon?
 After everything that had happened, would her friends even want her to come back?
 Did they even consider her as a friend anymore?
 Sakura bit down on her lower lip as her mother parked the car and pulled her keys out of the ignition.
 Then, the older woman pulled out a pair of sunglasses from the glove compartment and put them on.